aholtsberg/Molysynth/README.md

 You can just enjoy exploring ideas off-line without any dependencies.

 To repeat: if you have the Cleveland Music Hothouse source code then put this at the expected place.
 If you don't, then download and enjoy anyway.
-Did I mention that it has _no_ dependencies?

    * In the top level library we have the file `molysynth.cpp` as usual in a Hothouse project.
 But